mukumarm/dynamics-365-project-operations/articles/expense/posting-expense-reports.md

 You can also post all the expense reports in the list at the same time.
 Select all the expense reports, and then select **Post**.

+## Enable auto posting of expense reports

+To automate the posting of expense reports, the **Expense report auto-posting** workflow must be configured.
+Once this workflow is enabled, the system will automatically execute the auto-posting process to post the expense reports.

+## Enable auto posting of expenses

+If expense approval is configured for expense lines and auto-posting is required, then the **Expense line item auto-posting** workflow must be configured.
+Once this workflow is enabled, the system will automatically execute the auto-posting process to post the expenses.

 ## Enable the Ability to post expense liability in vendor currency for cash payment method feature

 The **Ability to post expense liability in vendor currency for cash payment method** feature enables expense reports to be posted in a vendor currency for the cash payment method.